Variational inference for cutting feedback in misspecified models: Defining the cut posterior through optimization

-Sampling from this posterior distribution using MCMC is difficult, because of the marginal likelihood term $p(\yvec|\varphivec)$ that appears on the right-hand side of (\ref{cut-two-module-two}), which is often intractable.
+Sampling from this posterior distribution using MCMC is difficult, because of the marginal likelihood term $p(\wvec|\varphivec)$ that appears on the right-hand side of (\ref{cut-two-module-two}), which is often intractable.
 Current suggestions in the literature to sample from the cut posterior are computationally intensive and may not sample exactly from the correct target. \citet{plummer15} observes that the cut posterior is often defined only implicitly through modification of an MCMC sampling scheme, and that the implied posterior density differs according to the proposal used in Metropolis-within-Gibbs schemes.
 The same difficulty has also been pointed out in \citet{woodard+cr13}. \citet{plummer15} suggests to use current cut software implementations with caution and performing appropriate sensitivity analyses.
 He outlines computationally intensive multiple imputation \citep{little92} and tempered MCMC approaches to sampling.
-Some advanced MCMC methods for sampling the cut posterior have been considered recently in \citet{jacob+oa17} and \citet{liu+g20}.
+Some advanced MCMC methods for sampling the cut posterior have been considered recently in \citet{jacob+oa17} and \citet{liu+g20}. \cite{pompe+j21} consider a posterior bootstrap approach to cut model computation having frequentist validity, and they develop some asymptotic theory for cut posteriors. \cite{frazier+n22} study theoretically the behaviour of cut conditional posterior distributions, which is useful for understanding how uncertainty propagates between modules.
+Their normal approximations of conditional cut posterior densities are useful for both computation and diagnostic purposes.

 We now demonstrate that the cut posterior can be formulated as the solution to a constrained optimization problem, which leads to variational computational methods.
 Let $q_\varphi(\varphivec)=\int q(\varphivec,\etavec)\mbox{d}\etavec$ be the marginal density in $\varphivec$ of the approximating density $q(\varphivec,\etavec)$.
 Then define the family of densities